sherlock-hannah/sherlock-hannah.github.io/_posts/2018-01-26-Matplotlib.markdown

 date:   2018-01-26 18:43:31 +0800
 categories: jekyll update
 ---

-if you use python3 in ubuntun ,you should put`%matplotlib inline` ,then it could display figure.
+if you use python3 in ubuntu ,you should put`%matplotlib inline` ,then it could display figure.

-## Basic Plots with Matplotlib
+# Basic Plots with Matplotlib

 - The general syntax is`import package.subpackage as local_name.`such as `import matplotlib.pyplot as plt `
 - `plt.plot(a, b)`  `plt.xscale(log)` on a logarithmic scale
 - `plt.show()` to display the plot